 While taste buds have the ability to sense taste, the strength of a flavor can be attributed to the nose.
 Have you ever tried to eat something when your nose was stuffy?
 Usually, the flavors in the food seem subdued.
 That is because our noses have something called olfactory receptors.
 These receptors contain cells that help you smell – and taste.

 The food you eat releases chemicals when you chew.
 Those chemicals reach the olfactory receptors, which then send messages to the brain about the taste.
 Similarly, when you smell food, those receptors help the brain recognize what you’re about to eat.
-It has been said that without the receptors, you wouldn’t be able to tell much difference between an onion and an apple.
+It’s been said that without the receptors, you wouldn’t be able to tell much difference between an onion and an apple.

 3. Lifespan of a Taste Bud